death7654/Intel-8080-Emulator/README.md

 - Visual Studio Code
 - C++ compiler supporting C++20
-- SDL3 (installed and linked)
+- SDL3
-- Space Invaders ROM files (not included)
+- Space Invaders ROM files

 ## Building and Running

-This project was built and run directly through Visual Studio Code using its built-in Run and Debug functionality, without CMake or external build systems.
+- This project was built and run directly through Visual Studio Code using its built-in Run and Debug functionality, without CMake or external build systems.
+- If you get an error, move everything from the dependencies folder into the build folder

 Steps:
 1. Open the project folder in Visual Studio Code